 Twice host of the winter Olympics, Innsbruck is the capital of the Tyrolean Alps and is surrounded by nine different ski areas.
 Skiing is an integral part of the local culture in Innsbruck.
 From a free ski bus that offers daily access to the various resorts, to the local traditional of firngleiten in the spring, Innsbruck offers visitors a unique cultural experience of skiing.

-As an urban centre and major city in Austria, Innsbruck also features a great off-mountain experience, with many options for shopping, dining, and nightlife.
+As an urban center and major city in Austria, Innsbruck also features a great off-mountain experience, with many options for shopping, dining, and nightlife.
 The city has a renowned après scene, as well as many sightseeing options for families or visitors looking to soak in the history of their destination.

-Innsbruck’s nine ski areas are located at altitudes ranging from 900 to 3,200 meters.
+Innsbruck’s thirteen ski areas are located at altitudes ranging from 900 to 3,200 meters.
 The resort receives sun and powder from early winter into the late spring, offering one of the longest skiing seasons in Europe.

 Congratulations on selecting Innsbruck as your Skican vacation destination!
 Although the city is best known for its terrific skiing/riding, the area offers plenty of additional activities for you to enjoy during your stay.

 Innsbruck offers visitors a ski bus that takes you to the slopes for free.
 It operates daily on several routes between Innsbruck and multiple ski resorts in Olympia SkiWorld Innsbruck.
 Thanks to the ski bus, you don't have to worry about finding a parking space.
 It is a quick and easy way to get to the slopes and back to your hotel in the afternoon.
 Plus you can treat yourself to a drink or two during après-ski before heading back down into town.